Msharma673/SpringBoot_Security_Authentication_and_Authorization/SpringBootSecurityAuthenticationAndAuthorization/5_DATABASE_MIGRATION_GUIDE.md

 - **Definition**: A database is a structured collection of data stored electronically.
 Think of it as a digital filing cabinet.
 - **Purpose**: Stores all application data (users, employees, managers) in an organized way
 - **Why We Need It**: Data must persist (stay saved) even when the application restarts.
 Without a database, all data would be lost.
+- **How Databases Work**:
+  - Data is stored in tables (like spreadsheets)
+  - Each table has rows (records) and columns (fields)
+  - Tables can be related to each other (foreign keys)
+  - SQL (Structured Query Language) is used to query data
+- **Why MySQL**:
+  - Free and open-source
+  - Widely used and well-supported
+  - Works great with Spring Boot
+  - Handles large amounts of data efficiently

 **What is Database Migration?**
 - **Definition**: Migration is the process of applying changes to the database structure (like adding tables or columns).
 - **Purpose**: Keeps database structure in sync with code changes
 - **Why We Need It**: As the application evolves, the database structure needs to change.
 Migrations track and apply these changes safely.
+- **How Migrations Work**:
+  1. You write SQL scripts to change database structure
+  2. Migration tool (Flyway or Hibernate) tracks which migrations have been applied
+  3. When application starts, it checks for new migrations
+  4. Applies new migrations in order (V1, V2, V3, etc.)
+  5. Records which migrations were applied
+- **Why Version-Controlled**: Each migration has a version number - ensures migrations are applied in the correct order

 **What is Data Seeding?**
 - **Definition**: Seeding means inserting initial/starting data into the database (like default admin user).
 - **Purpose**: Provides initial data needed for the application to work
 - **Why We Need It**: Without seeded data, you can't login or use the application.
 It's like having a house but no keys to get in.
+- **What Gets Seeded**:
+  - Default roles (ADMIN, USER)
+  - Default users (admin/admin123, user/user123)
+  - Any other initial data needed for the application to function
+- **When Seeding Happens**: Automatically when application starts (via DataInitializer)

 **What You'll Learn**:
 - Three methods to set up the database